 Since you and your team can’t gather in front of the whiteboard and brainstorm ideas in person, video conferencing tools come in handy.
 And when we talk about video conferencing tools, we talk about Zoom.

-This international communication tool is an essential tool for small, medium, even large-sized teams who want to keep in touch and keep up with their daily workflows in a more meaningful way and with minimal disruptions.
+This international communication tool is an essential tool for small, medium, and even large-sized teams who want to keep in touch and keep up with their daily workflows in a more meaningful way and with minimal disruptions.

 Zoom provides every basic thing you need in a cloud-based meeting platform.
 It allows you to jump into virtual conferences with video, audio, live chat, and screen-sharing options.